-Students with an Associate of Science in Computer Software Engineering will be able to:
+A student with an Associate of Science in Computer Software Engineering will be able to:

-- Demonstrate fluency in multiple languages, including one object-oriented language and one scripting language
+Demonstrate fluency in multiple languages, including one object-oriented language and one scripting language

-- Develop complete websites
+Develop complete websites

-- Understand the behaviors and implementation of computer networking
+Understand the behaviors and implementation of computer networking

-- Understand basic principles for developing and deploying high-quality software systems
+Understand basic principles for developing and deploying high-quality software systems

-- Understand how to manage systems, including UNIX-based computers
+Understand how to manage systems, including UNIX-based computers

-- Work effectively in a group software development effort
+Work effectively in a group software development effort

-- Understand the historical and social context of information technology
+Understand the historical and social context of information technology

-In addition, all graduates must actively participate in the design and development of a software system and present the results of that effort.
+All students must actively participate in the design and development of a software system and present the results of that effort.